This page may contain affiliate links, please see my full DISCLOSURE POLICY for details.

 If you can’t find Gravenstein apples near you, try another tart apple variety in this cake.
 Granny Smiths or Cameo apples work particularly well.

 There is so much to like about this cake.
 First off, it tastes fabulous.
 It’s tender, mildly sweet, and topped with fresh apples that have the perfect hint of cinnamon and nutmeg.
 All those wonderful fall flavors!

-It’s also so easy to make.
+How to make a cast iron apple cake.
 Simply mix your batter, no mixer required, and pour it in the skillet.
 And the best part, you do not even have to peel the apples!
 Nope, leave those peels on for some color.
 Just slice the apples fairly thin and mix with maple syrup, brown sugar, cinnamon and nutmeg, toss and place on top of the cake batter.

 So get those ovens turned on!
 Summer has gone on long enough.
-It’s time to get your kitchen smelling like fall again and this is the recipe to make that happen.
+It’s time to get your kitchen smelling like fall again and this skillet cake recipe will make that happen.

 Maple Apple Skillet Cake

 - 3-4 medium sized apples, sliced If your apples are large 2 will cover the batter